suurjaak/grepros/README.md

 grepros is written in Python, supporting both Python 2 and Python 3.

-Developed and tested under ROS1 noetic and ROS2 foxy, it should also work in later ROS2 versions;
-it _may_ work in earlier ROS1 versions.
+Developed and tested under ROS1 Noetic and ROS2 Foxy, should also work in later ROS2 versions; _may_ work in earlier ROS1 versions.

 ### Using pip